 The antioxidants content helps prevent heart diseases by controlling the bad cholesterol levels in our body.
-A study conducted shows that women with the polycystic ovarian syndrome who consumed 2 servings (200 g) of berries per day for one month had improvement in their insulin resistance as well as menstrual cycles (4).
+A study conducted shows that women with PCOS who consumed 2 servings of berries per day for one month had improvement in their insulin resistance as well as menstrual cycles (4).
 Another study also revealed that taking two servings of berries daily helps in reducing body weight and lower the risk of diabetes (1).

-Fruits and vegetables also contain vitamin C. Vitamin C helps increase your body’s absorption of iron; another nutrient that can improve fertility in women with polycystic ovarian syndrome according to recent research.
+Fruits and vegetables also contain vitamin C. Vitamin C helps increase your body’s absorption of iron; another nutrient that could potentially help to improve fertility in women with polycystic ovarian syndrome according to recent research.
 Vitamin C is also good for skin conditions (3).

 The isoflavones in soy can improve fertility in PCOS women.
 It promotes the secretion of luteinizing hormone (LH) which is responsible for egg maturation and ovulation.
 The isoflavones also have anti-estrogen action which decreases high insulin and testosterone levels in women with PCOS.
 By lowering these hormones, hot flashes are reduced and ovarian activity increases (3).

 Examples of foods with organic whole soy are soy milk, tofu, soy nuts, or edamame.

 Foods Containing Calcium And Vitamin D

 Women with the polycystic ovarian syndrome are more likely to suffer from osteoporosis since they have low levels of calcium at younger ages than women without the condition.
 The same goes with vitamin D which is essential for bone health (2).